malintha/multi_uav_simulator/readme.md

-# Mavswarm2 (Under development)
+# Mavswarm2 (under development)

-Mavswarm is a lightweight and fast Multi-Aerial Vehicle simulator based on ROS (Robot Operating System).
+Mavswarm is a lightweight and fast Multi-Aerial Vehicle simulator built on Robot Operating System (ROS), entirely written in C++.
+Mavswarm2 is the ROS2-compatible version of Mavswarm.
 It supports simulating heterogenous quadrotor swarms of upto 10 robots on a single desktop with physics.

 It has
 - quadrotor control (ROS1/ROS2)
 - trajectory optimization and receding horizon planning (only working in ROS1.
 I welcome any PRs/Contributions).